How To Handle Your Baby or Toddler’s Separation Anxiety and Sleep Training

 • DO keep things light.
 The last thing a parent wants to do is make their child’s separation anxiety worse.
 But many parents do just that without realizing it.
 When you put on a worried and anxious face, or when you cry along with your child, you simply reaffirm to your little one that bedtime is, in fact, terrifying, and that he has every reason to be afraid.
 Instead, work to keep things light and calm at bedtime and nap time.
 If you seem relaxed and confident, it’ll help your baby or toddler feel that way, too.

 • DON’T try to sneak away.
 Parents, this is a big no-no. Yes, in the moment, it seems easier to simply wait until your baby or toddler is drowsy or distracted and then slip out the door.
 But in the long run, it just makes things worse.
 It adds to your child’s fear and uncertainty because now, he’s learned that if he so much as looks the other way, you might literally vanish.
-Instead, say good-bye (lovingly and firmly) and then let your child see you walk out the door.
+Instead, say good-bye (lovingly and firmly) when leaving your baby with a babysitter, and then let your child see you walk out the door.

 For more information about separation anxiety, and to learn how it’s different from the more serious Separation Anxiety Disorder, see Dr. Kaylene Henderson’s excellent post on the topic over at her website, Little Children Big Dreams.

-Separation Anxiety Ruining Your Baby or Toddler’s Sleep?
+Separation Anxiety Affecting Your Baby or Toddler’s Sleep?
 We Can Help!

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.